PrinceBemps/Maps/README.md

 Prerequisites:

-Node.js and npm (or yarn) installed on your system.
+Node.js and npm (or yarn) are installed on your system.
 You can download them from https://nodejs.org/en
 Installation:

 Clone or download the project repository.